PLEASE CLICK ON

 -----Did you know that way back in the mid-1900's, some young fellows were out in a field down near St. Mary's River in the Guysborugh area playing a game of ball when along comes this big splashy car with an American license plate.
 The man got out of the car in all his fancy duds & went over and asked the boys if he could play ball with them which they consented to.
 Within minutes the boys realized this was not some ordinary Joe.
 It was in fact Babe Ruth who was on a fishing trip down in the St. Mary's area.
 That has remained a lifetime impression on each and every one of those young fellows.

 -----Does anyone remember Betty Gunn who ran the Antique/Art Shop on Main Street in Pictou in the old Stone House near Grohmanns' in the 70's & early 80's?
 She had a beautiful display of Vintage Clothing there and had a very important customer call in on her once during her Nova Scotia tour & purchase several of the lovely vintage dresses.
 Her name was Cher.
 For years after that, we watched Cher on TV to see if she was wearing any of Betty's jewels.....and sometimes she did!

------Sometime in the 60s when Crystal Cliffs out past the Antigonish Hospital was really the rage, Clarke Gable was in the area vacationing and went there to check it out.
+-----Sometime way back when Crystal Cliffs out past the Antigonish Hospital was really the rage, Clarke Gable was in the area vacationing and went there to check it out.
 It was around haying season & he apparently was always intrigued by the haying process.
 He stopped along the way at one of the farms and asked the old farmer if he could help taking in the hay.
 Reluctantly, the farmer agreed.....it was free labour but from a "greenhorn".
-Clarke Gable enjoyed the day so much, he extended his visit to the area for two more weeks and helped everyone around with their haying for free, while he was have the "time of his life".
+Clarke Gable enjoyed the day so much, he extended his visit to the area for two more weeks and helped everyone around with their haying for free, while he was having the "time of his life".

 sweetener used in diet drinks & sugar free foods) was actually developed as an